-8power and Severn Trent Water are delighted to be shortlisted for a Water Industry Award in the category “Most Innovative Use of Existing Technology”.
+8power and Severn Trent Water are delighted to have been awarded Highly Commendable Status in the WWTOnline Water Industry Awards in the category “Most Innovative Use of Existing Technology”.

 Project Delivers Substantial Savings